-Mr. Shane Johnson is the Senior Director of Health Policy Analytics at TD&P Consulting, Inc. (TD&P).
-He has broad clinical experience and an extensive background in case management and FDA policy.
-Over his career, Mr. Johnson has developed a reputation as a thought leader and advocate in the District of Columbia’s Medicaid, insurance, and HIV/AIDS community.
+Shane Johnson is a shareholder and serves the company as Healthcare Analyst.
+Mr. Johnson has broad clinical experience and an extensive background in case management and FDA policy.
+Over his career, he has developed a reputation as a thought leader and advocate in the District of Columbia’s Medicaid, Health Insurance, and HIV/AIDS community.

 Prior to joining TD&P, Mr. Johnson worked with Vertex Pharmaceuticals and AmeriSource Bergen, as a Senior Reimbursement Case Manager.
 In this role, he worked with patients, healthcare providers, and insurance companies to determine the benefits and coverage for specialty medications treating rare genetic disorders.
 Mr. Johnson’s breadth of knowledge regarding payer systems and the reimbursement of specialty pharmaceuticals has established him as a leading subject matter expert for co-pay assistance programs, home-infusion therapy benefits, and benefits coordination for Medicare/Medicaid dual-eligible persons.